 An open window represents a potential hazard for occupants, both children and adults.
 Falls from windows are inevitably serious, and often fatal, so measures should be taken to minimise the risk of an accident occurring.
 Window openings should be large enough to facilitate an emergency evacuation but not so wide as to allow someone to fall through easily, while window restrictors are recommended for certain settings on upper floor windows.
 At Mila Maintenance, we can provide expert advice about all aspects of window safety to help you to safeguard the occupants of your buildings.

 We have over three decades of experience of window and door maintenance and replacement in many types of buildings.
-To find out more, or request a free, no-obligation quotation for your project, call us on 0808 100 8881.
+To find out more, or request a free, no-obligation quotation for your project, call us on 0808 100 8881 or contact us using the form below.